1969: The Guess Who appeared on American Bandstand.

 1986: Garth Books married Sandy Mahl.

 1986: Davy Jones, Mickey Dolenz and Peter Tork reunited as the Monkees without drummer Michael Nesmith.
-The other members kicked off their tour at the Concord Hotel in New York State.
+The three Monkees kicked off their tour at the Concord Hotel in Kiamesha Lake, New York.

 1991: Gene Clark of the Byrds died of a heart attack in Sherman Oaks, California at the age of 46.